balexand/spamster/README.md

 # Spamster [![Build Status](https://secure.travis-ci.org/balexand/spamster.png)](http://travis-ci.org/balexand/spamster)

-Simple spam filtering that works with any Ruby application.
-It does not depend on any framework or ORM, although it has optional Rack middleware.
+Simple spam filtering that works with any Ruby application and can be set up in minutes.
+It does not depend on any specific ORM or framework, although it includes optional Rack middleware.
+It uses Akismet or TypePad AntiSpam.

 ## Installation